site search by freefind |

 For example:

-Rev. 1:1 - “the revelation of Jesus Christ which God gave Him to show His servants...
+Rev. 1:1 - “The revelation of Jesus Christ which God gave Him to show His servants..."
 Jesus is God.
 So why did God the Father have to reveal this to Jesus to pass on to His servants?
 Didn’t Jesus already know?

 This can be encouraging to go back and review in later years.
-In discouraging times it can remind you that God has spoken to you in the past and will speak to you in the future.
+In discouraging times, it can remind you that God has spoken to you in the past and will speak to you in the future.

 4. Responding.
 Information alone is not the purpose of Bible Study.
 We must do something with what we are learning.
 Our lives must change.
-We must be a channel not a dam.
+We must be a channel, not a dam.
 Did God bring a sin to mind to be confessed and forsaken?
 Is God calling us to a new level of obedience and faith?
 Is there a promise we can claim?
 Is there an example that we can follow?
 Is it something we can pray about?
 Can we draw strength or encouragement from it?
-In short, how does this Scripture effect us?
+In short, how does this Scripture affect us?

 2. Day One: Do a devotional reading on Psalm 23.